LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 • Control knob or switch issue

-If the burner turns on but does not regulate heat properly, the infinite switch may be the issue.
-If the burner does not heat at all, the surface element or wiring should be inspected.
+If the burner heats but does not regulate correctly, the infinite switch is a likely cause.
+If it does not heat at all, inspect the element and wiring first.

 3. Oven Temperature Is Too High or Too Low

-If food is coming out undercooked, overcooked, or unevenly baked, the oven may not be maintaining the correct temperature.
+If food comes out overcooked, undercooked, or unevenly baked, the oven may not be maintaining the correct temperature.

 Possible causes include: